inthiyaz7876/Java-Programs-and-Junit-test-cases-with-Maven-run-/README.md

 Process for run the all programs

-> Clone the project into your directory.
+> Clone the project into your directory from here https://github.com/inthiyaz7876/Java-Programs-and-Junit-test-cases-with-Maven-run-.git

+>  install java

 > Install maven 3.9.9 version.